 Nancy joined Watsi on December 29th, 2013.
-Seven years ago, Nancy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nancy's most recent donation traveled 8,200 miles to support Catherine, a mom of two from Philippines, to fund gallstones surgery so she can live pain free.
+Eight years ago, Nancy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nancy's most recent donation traveled 8,500 miles to support Brian, a 10-year-old boy from Kenya, to treat his clubfoot so he can run and play.

 Catherine works hard to care for her two children.
 She currently lives with her partner who works different part-time jobs to help make ends meet for their family.
 A month ago, Catherine began experiencing abdominal pain.
 She got checked at her local health center and was advised to undergo an ultrasound.
 The test showed that she is suffering from Cholecystolithiasis, a condition where there are one or more gallstones in her gallbladder.
 Their family already finds it hard to sustain their day-to-day needs, so didn't know where to find the money for her needed surgery.
 Fortunately, a health center worker knew about our partner care facility, the Our Lady of Peace Hospital, and was able to reach out to World Surgical Foundation Philippines and Watsi for support.
 Catherine is now scheduled to undergo surgery to correct her condition on April 7th.
 Our medical partner, World Surgical Foundation Philippines, is requesting $1,253 to cover the total cost of Catherine's procedure and care.
 After her recovery, Catherine will no longer experience severe abdominal pain or be at risk of developing severe health complications in the future.
 “My maintenance medicine costs more than our daily meal budget.
 I’m grateful to WSFP and WATSI for helping us.
 Aside from the fact that I’ll be free from pain, I can now take good care of my children,” she shared.